-Problem Possible Cause - Solution The Wireless LAN/Bluetooth modules cannot be detected.
-The modules are off as the computer is in Airplane Mode.
-Check the LED indicator to see if it is in Airplane Mode (see "LED Indicators" on page 1-9).
-Use the Fn + F11 key combination to toggle Airplane Mode on/off (see Table 1 - 3, on page 1 - 12).
-The PC Camera module cannot be detected.
-The module is off.
-Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 12).
-Run the camera application to view the camera picture.
-The Wireless LAN/Bluetooth modules cannot be configured.
+Problem Possible Cause - Solution The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
-Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in Chapter 6 "Modules & Options").
+Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules & Options" on page 6 - 1).
 A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed I cannot obtain high speed Bluetooth data transfer.
 To obtain high speed Bluetooth data transfer take into account the following: To achieve high speed transfer speeds, both devices must support high speed data transfer (i.e both the computer and the Bluetooth compatible device you are connecting to).
 Check your Bluetooth compatible device's documentation to confirm it supports high speed data transfer, and for configuration information.

 Problem Possible Cause - Solution I have used Update Driver in Device Manager (Unknown device > Other Devices) to try and install the Airplane Mode driver.
 Windows encountered a problem in attempting to update the driver, and a yellow exclamation mark appears in Device Manager against the Unknown device.
-It is very important that the drivers are installed in the order indicated in Chapter 4 (which is the numbered installation order on the Device Drivers & Utilities + User's Manual disc).
+It is very important that the drivers are installed in the order indicated in Chapter 4 (which is the numbered installation order on the Device Drivers &amp; Utilities + User's Manual disc).
 This issue can occur when drivers are manually installed, and not in the correct order.
 If you have attempted to Update Driver from the Device Manager control panel and have encountered problems, then use the method below to correct this: To correct this problem: 1.
 Go to the Programs and Features (Programs) control panel in Windows.
 2. Select any installed Airplane Mode driver item (e.g. Insyde Airplane Mode HID Mini-Driver), and click Uninstall/Change to uninstall the current driver.
 3. Restart the computer.
-4. Insert the Device Drivers & Utilities + User's Manual disc and click Install Drivers (button).
-5. Double-click the Airplane AP item in the menu.
+4. Insert the Device Drivers &amp; Utilities + User's Manual disc and click Install Drivers (button).
+5. Double-click the Airplane Driver item in the menu.
 6. Follow the instructions to install the correct driver (you will need to restart the computer as part of the installation process).

-Possible Cause - Solution This is an issue with this mouse type and the Intel Wireless 7260 WLAN and Bluetooth combo module series.
+Problem Possible Cause - Solution I have connected a Bluetooth Mouse but it loses the Bluetooth connection and no longer responds after a short period of inactivity.
+This is an issue with some mouse models and the Intel Wireless 7260 WLAN and Bluetooth combo module series.
 To resolve this issue do the following: Go to the Device Manager control panel in Windows.
 Click the arrow alongside Bluetooth to expand the menu if required.
 Double-click Intel(R) Wireless Bluetooth(R) 4.0 + HS Adapter.
 Click the Power Management tab.
-Make sure that the tickbox alongside "allow the computer to turn off this device to save power" doesn't have a tick alongside it.
+Make sure that the check box alongside "allow the computer to turn off this device to save power" doesn't have a check alongside it.
 Click OK and close the control panel.
-Device Manager Intel(R) Wireless Bluetooth(R) 4.0 + HS Adapter Prope General Advanced Driver Details Events Power Management Intel(R) Wireless Bluetooth(R) 4.0 + HS Adapter [Allow this device to a last the apparent of the property of the pro
+File Action View Help 650SH0806 Audio inputs and outputs Batteries Bluetooth Device Identification Service Intel(R) Wireless Bluetooth(R) 4.0 + HS Adapter Prope